-This White by Vera Wang gown oozes romance with it gorgeous black lace skirt and its’ light layers of tulle, sheer organza and chantilly lace.
-The gown is perfect for a modern fashion-forward bride or a Romantic Goth at heart!
+This White by Vera Wang gown oozes romance with its draped bodice and gorgeous black textured organza.
+The gown is perfect for a modern fashion-forward bride or a romantic goth at heart!

-For the Romantic goth who wants to add a bit of color to their ensemble, this stunning black ombre chiffon gown will most certainly fit the bill.
+For the romantic goth who wants to add a bit of sexiness to their ensemble, this stunning black beaded lace and tulle gown will most certainly fit the bill.

 Victorian Gothic Wedding Dress